boston-pm/boston-pm.github.io/index.md

 [Jitsi](https://meet.jit.si) is a Free/Libre OSS project sponsored by 8x8 (an Atlassian spin-off).
 It is the freemium base for their added-value corporate meeting & VOIP platform.
 As FLOSS, it can be self-hosted; they provide a free demo server.
 We will currently be using the free demo server, but may migrate to a hosted server (where we can set defaults, privileges).

-Natick FOSS group has a [4-page Jitsi Help .pdf file](http://www.millermicro.com/FOSSUserGroupJitsi.pdf), and you can practice beforehand.
-(They meet 1st Thursdays, online, early afternoon.)
+Natick FOSS group has an updated [5-page Jitsi Help .pdf file](http://runeman.org/articles/natick-foss/jitsi/jitsi-2022-09-05.pdf), and you can practice beforehand.
+(They meet 1st Thursdays, online, early afternoon - (semi)retired users.)
- Update to file ^ : Firefox latest versions 78+ support multicast, so are safer than before.
-Chrome/Chromium/FF78+ all plausible now.

 One can use plain web mode, but you can install the browser plug-in if you like (recommended if sharing slides or terminal).
-There are also iOS (iPhone/iPad) and Android apps which work well.
+There are also iOS (iPhone/iPad) and Android Jitsi [apps](https://jitsi.org/downloads/) which work well.

 [JITSI keyboard shortcuts](https://jitsi.github.io/handbook/docs/user-guide/keyboard-shortcuts)